outfox/fennecs/www/misc/Glossary.md

 An `IDisposable` that can be aquired from a World to set it to Deferred Mode, meaning all structural changes are queued and executed only after the last lock has been returned.

-All the Query runners use this internally to defer structural changes until the Runner has completed.
+All the Stream Runners use this internally to defer structural changes until the Runner has completed.

 ::: code-group